fcmiranda/ethereum-signature/README.md

 #  Ethereum signature

-This is static application allow to sign and verify messages using Ether.js.
+This static application allow to sign and verify messages using Ether.js.

 [Try it here](https://fcmiranda.github.io/ethereum-signature/).